vazco/uniforms/README.md

 ;
 ```

-That's all! `AutoForm` will generate complete form with labeled fields, an errors list (if any) and a submit button.
-Also, it will take care of validation and handling model changes.
+That's all! `AutoForm` will generate complete a form with labelled fields, errors list (if any) and a submit button.
+Also, it will take care of validation and handle model changes.

 <br>